OUR INPATIENT VISITOR POLICY IS CHANGING AS OF NOV. 23. PLEASE READ BELOW FOR FURTHER DETAIL.

 The details below outline the guidelines for patients and their visitors for the protection of our providers, staff, patients and visitors — a priority we have diligently maintained throughout the pandemic through strict and prudent safety protocols.

-Inpatients are allowed to designate two visitors for the duration of their hospital admission.
-Only one of the designated visitors may visit per day, and only during visiting hours:
+NEW POLICY EFFECTIVE NOV 23: Inpatients are allowed to designate one visitor for the duration of their hospital admission.
+The one designated visitor may visit only during visiting hours:

 - Weekdays: 3 p.m. to 6 p.m.